 Francis Hult holds a PhD in educational linguistics from the University of Pennsylvania.
+He is currently Director of Studies for English at Lund University and Professor of English at Jönköping University.
 He is co-editor of the Handbook of Educational Linguistics (with Bernard Spolsky; Wiley-Blackwell, 2008), editor of Directions and Prospects for Educational Linguistics (Springer, 2010), co-editor of Educational Linguistics in Practice (with Kendall King; Multilingual Matters, 2011), and co-editor of Research Methods in Language Policy and Planning: A Practical Guide (with David Cassels Johnson; Wiley-Blackwell, 2015).
 Hult has lectured on sociolinguistics, language policy, and discourse analysis at universities in Sweden, Finland, Norway, Denmark, Germany, Canada, the United States of America, the United Kingdom, Spain, and Singapore and presented widely at international conferences in North America, Europe, and Asia.

 Other tasks and qualifications